iprokit/service/README.md

 # Service
 `Service` is a powerful, lightweight framework designed to streamline the development of efficient, reliable, and scalable services.
 Whether you're building a monolithic application or a suite of microservices, Service provides the tools you need to create robust systems.
-Built on a native HTTP server, Service leverages the Service Discovery Protocol (SDP) to enable seamless service discovery, and the Service Communication Protocol (SCP) to facilitate inter-service communication.
+Built on a native HTTP server, Service leverages Service Discovery Protocol (SDP) to enable seamless service discovery, and Service Communication Protocol (SCP) to facilitate inter-service communication.
 With minimal code, Service provides a robust foundation for building interconnected systems that are both flexible and scalable.

 # Features
 * Native